yiApollo/YouTube-Transcript-Extractor-Auto-Whisper-Fallback/README.md

 ## 🌍 Automatic Translation

-It is now possible to **translate transcripts into any language**!
+It is possible to **translate transcripts into any language**!

 During execution, you will be prompted to choose a target language (e.g., `en`, `pt`, `es`, etc.).
-Press Enter to keep the video's original language.
+Press Enter to keep the video's transcript in the original language.

 ---